 Tapas in Jainism

-Samanthabhadra of Digambara sect talks about the destroying the past karma and attaining the path of liberation by practising Tapas or Dhyana.
+Samanthabhadra of the Digambara sect talks about destroying the past karma and attaining the path of liberation by practicing Tapas or Dhyana.

 Tapas in Buddhism

-The Buddhist Scholar Dharamakirti strongly criticised the ascetic practices of Jainism.
-Buddha once said “The Niganthas (Jains) proclaim that good and bad experiences are caused by our past karma, so by destroying the old karma by means of Tapas and not making new karma we can attain liberation.”
+The Buddhist Scholar Dharamakirti strongly criticized the ascetic practices of Jainism.
+Buddha once said, “The Niganthas (Jains) proclaim that good and bad experiences are caused by our past karma, so by destroying the old karma by means of Tapas and not making new karma we can attain liberation.”

 In Hinduism, Tapas may be a practice observed for any specific goals.
-In Jainism, it is a practice to destroy the accumulated karma and means to attain liberation.
-In Buddhism it is mild a practice and has no much importance.
+Whereas in Jainism, it is a practice to destroy the accumulated karma and means to attain liberation.
+Similarly, in Buddhism, it is mild a practice and has not much importance.
 In yoga, it is one of the prescribed activities for self-discipline to be observed for the attainment of Samadhi.